 Hungryroot ingredients arrive in a sturdy cardboard box, with biodegradable cooling gel packs.
 While the insulation is thick enough to keep everything cool, it’s also biodegradable.
 The box is recyclable, as are the plastic tubs and bins containing prepared sauces.

 Hungryroot’s packaging makes it easy to store ingredients in your refrigerator until needed.
 Ingredients are clearly labeled.
 Each item has a “Use By” or “Enjoy within” range printed on the packaging.

-Because Hungryroot doesn’t use artificial preservatives, it recommends enjoying your order within three to five days after delivery.
-While Hungryroot doesn’t consider freezing to be the best storage option, many Hungryroot meals can be frozen for up to three months.
+It doesn’t use artificial preservatives, so it recommends enjoying your order within 3 to 5 days after delivery.
+While Hungryroot doesn’t consider freezing to be the best storage option, many Hungryroot meals can be frozen for up to 3 months.

 Hungryroot ingredients arrive with vegetables chopped and sauces prepared.
 Each ingredient can be used in multiple Hungryroot recipes or as a starting point for your own kitchen improvisations.
 Hungryroot’s recipes are simple, straightforward, and easy to follow, with only a handful of ingredients and a few very clear steps.

 Like a grocery store, Hungryroot typically stocks the same items from week to week.
 It’s up to you to put these ingredients together in different ways.
 This approach makes cooking and cleanup easy, but it also means the meals may at times be a bit basic in flavor.

 Because of the way Hungryroot works, I decided to focus on ingredients rather than specific recipes.
 Each of these ingredients is used in multiple recipes and can be a great starting point for your own cooking experiments.